mysql-io/SQL-Q/README.md

 RENAME Statement
 TRUNCATE Statement
 4. DCL – Data Control Language
-    DCL is used to control the visibility of data.
+   DCL is used to control the visibility of data

 GRANT Statement
 REVOKE Statement